Cell Phone: (775) 682-1039

 A rough start working in tattoo shops didn't stop me.
 After working at a few strange locations around Las Vegas and Reno, Wade Bone walked into my shop and gave me a break.
 I studied tattoos and drawing more everyday and after several years established a nice clientele that I enjoyed making art for.
 Several years and shops go by and then in 2012 I traveled to Bakersfield, CA and then to Costa Rica, where I tattooed for 8 months bartering tattoos for stays in hostels.
 In mid 2013 I resumed my job at Valor Parlor in Reno where I tattooed for another 2 years before Valor closed doors.
 I then worked half a year at South Town Tattoo Collective before moving to Seattle.
 I tattooed at Deep Roots Tattoo and Body Piercing for about 7 months where my tattooing continued to improve.
 After a winter vacation in Hawai'i and visiting family in Portland, I was summoned to Santa Cruz, CA by a past coworker to come check out the scene there.
 I worked at Illuminati Tattoo right off the famous Santa Cruz beach boardwalk for a year and really enjoyed creating a peaceful space for my clients to come to and for me to make art in.

-I am currently guesting at a few shops: Traditional Tattoo in San Luis Obispo, where I live, also at Triton Tattoo in Santa Cruz, California and also visiting Seattle occasionally to continue working with the inspired folks up in the PNW.
+I am currently working at Traditional Tattoo in San Luis Obispo.
 I work hard to create a welcoming, relaxing vibe in the shop and I try to focus on getting my clients the tattoos they want while making sure I'm making a design that will last.
 My clients comfort while getting their tattoo and making sure we have a good vibe going is also important to me.
 I am not your biker tattoo shop (although I adore bikers and they are who I first idolized tattoos on) and I will not hard sell you a design you don't want on you.
 Tattooing can be a very therapeutic experience if done in the right setting.

 I have worked at many other shops as a guest artist and I have also enjoyed tattooing at trade shows in the past.